tomasz-wiaderek/GoalTracker/README.md

 ```
 http://127.0.0.1:8000/login/
 ```
-###Functionalities
+## Functionalities
-When logged out you can reset your password using your email.
+When logged out you can reset your password using your email. - Temporarily turned off

 Chose link <u>My profile</u> to view and/or update your Username and Email.

 Chose link <u>My habits</u> to view list of all habits added by you and time of abstynence.

 From this view you can also:
 Add new habit,
 Update existing habit,
 Chagen name and description of your habit,
-Reset you habit - change the time of the last occurrance, See achieved and current milestone,
+Reset you habit - change the time of the last occurrance,
+See achieved and current milestone,
 Delete habit.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Additional features and improvements are under development.
+Any suggestions are most welcome.